 Barbara: Clay Carver has his own business, restoring antique houses.
 He's always wanted to restore the Ramsdale House, but Miss Eliza, the former owner wouldn't even let him inside.
 He's elated when Allie gives him the job of working on the house.
 Clay never intended to fall in love, but then he'd never met anyone like Allie either.

 Me: I would think a Victorian mansion with a name like The Painted Lady would become a character in and of itself in the book.
-What
+What’s the story there?

 Me: So what’s the connection between the Painted lady and Allie’s quest to find the truth about how here uncle, Otis Ramsdale, died in prison?